US Core Implementation Guide

 • Profiles and Extensions: This page lists the US Core Profiles and Extensions defined in this guide to exchange quality data.

-• Each US Core Profile page includes a narrative description that lists all the Mandatory and Must Support data elements, profile-specific implementation guidance, and formal definition.
+• Each US Core Profile page includes a narrative description that lists all the Mandatory and Must Support data elements, profile-specific implementation guidance, and formal definitions.
 A “Quick Start” guide summarizes the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it also may cover un-profiled elements to aid with implementation and certification.

 • Search Parameters and Operations: This page lists the defined US Core Operations and Search Parameters used in US Core transactions.